PROJECT GRANTS

 (Un)Imagined Lives is a multimedia film project using co-authored ethnographic research from areas of contested ownership and colonial occupation to create both a physical and digital archive concerning the spiritual offspring of the Queer Black folx lost during the Middle Passage.

-RECIPIENTS OF THE 2021 Creating for Black Futures
+RECIPIENTS OF THE 2021 CreatiVE FUTURES GRANT

 Through the Creative Futures Grant, BADG provides opportunities for four selected Black undergraduate and graduate students in Architecture, Design and Fine Art to receive a cash award, a chance to join the canon of Black Art & Design and bring their art and design dreams closer to becoming reality.
 More information to come.